 10 Essential Vinyl Records to Get You Into the Holiday Spirit

-December is upon us, and with that, the holiday season is in full swing.
+The holiday season is upon us!.
 Lights are being strung up, cookies are being baked, and presents arriving in the mail are being covertly smuggled into closets in advance of the big day.
 The thing that really heralds the arrival of the holiday season, to me at least, is the music.
 We hear it as we shuffle through the radio stations in our cars, or scroll through curated playlists on our favorite streaming services, but few things can beat the feeling of placing an album on the platter, dropping the needle, and hearing the familiar sounds of your favorite holiday record.
 Here are ten vinyl records you can always count on to conjure that feeling and get you ready for the holiday season.

 A Charlie Brown Christmas (1965)- Vince Guaraldi